From the Field

 6 facts about female genital mutilation (FGM)

-To stop the practice, the United Nations (U.N.) created the International Day of Zero Tolerance for FGM, observed every year on February 6.
+To stop the practice, the United Nations (U.N.) established the International Day of Zero Tolerance for FGM, observed annually on February 6.
 The U.N.
 Sustainable Development Goal 5 (gender equality) also calls for intensified global efforts to end FGM by 2030.

 Here are six facts you should know about female genital mutilation:

-FGM involves the partial or complete removal of the female external genitalia and can include other injuries to the female genital organs for nonmedical reasons.
+FGM involves the partial or complete removal of the female external genitalia and may include other injuries to the female genital organs for nonmedical reasons.
 It is internationally recognized as a violation of human rights and a form of gender-based violence.
-In some areas, the practice is also referred to as female circumcision or cutting.
-The procedure is most often done to girls between birth and age 15.
+The procedure is most often carried out on girls between birth and age 15 and is known in some areas as female circumcision or cutting.

-FGM has serious implications for the physical, psychological, and sexual and reproductive health of girls and women.
-Often carried out under unsanitary conditions without anesthetic, FGM can cause severe pain, bleeding, and swelling that may prevent passing urine or feces.
-In the long term, it leads to chronic pelvic infections, urinary tract infections, and birth complications for mothers and children.
+FGM has severe implications for the physical, psychological, and sexual and reproductive health of girls and women.
+Often performed under unsanitary conditions without anesthetic, FGM can cause:

-There are no health benefits from the procedure, which is not medically necessary or condoned by the World Health Organization (WHO), most governments, and reputable medical associations.
-In addition, treating the health complications caused by FGM is a significant burden for economies, health systems, and ultimately the people affected — with an estimated cost to health systems of $1.4 billion per year, according to the WHO.
+The procedure offers no health benefits and is not condoned by the World Health Organization (WHO), most governments, or reputable medical associations.
+In addition, the economic burden of treating complications caused by FGM is substantial, with the WHO estimating a cost of $1.4 billion per year for health systems.

 Girls dressed in traditional yellow Somali garments concentrate at their desks in a rural school.

-Hawa (pictured at 14) attends a Somali language lesson in northeastern Somalia.
+In northeastern Somalia, Hawa (pictured at 14) attends a Somali language lesson.
 FGM is widespread in her community and in Somalia, where over 90% of girls and women have experienced the procedure.
 “I heard about FGM when I was 7 years old,” Hawa said.
 “I used to be terrified of FGM when I heard its long-term health consequences.”
-World Vision’s Channels of Hope programming is helping support community-wide mindset changes to end FGM in Hawa’s area.
-So far, the program has reached more than 2,100 girls and boys with FGM awareness education. (© 2022 World Vision/photo by Lambert Coleman)
+World Vision’s Channels of Hope program is working to help her community shift their mindsets, offering FGM awareness education to over 2,100 girls and boys. (© 2022 World Vision/photo by Lambert Coleman)

 5. Medicalizing FGM does not make it safe for girls or women.